heinic/raspi-doccam/setup/software.md

 `git clone https://github.com/heinic/raspi-doccam`.
 Navigate to the newly created folder with `cd raspi-doccam`.

-Now you need to run the installation script: `./install.sh`
+Lastly, you need to run the installation: `sudo make install`